neftalito/safeVPN-THM/README.md

 # TryHackMe safe VPN access
-IPtables rules to only have incoming connections from the machine on TryHackMe
+IPtables rules to only have incoming connections from the machine on TryHackMe.

 Usage: